Re: Baudrillard on Dead Ringers

 Is there not a terror of and a nostalgia for this double, and, to go further, for the whole multiplicity of semblables from whom we have divided ourselves in the course of evolution?
 Do we not, after all, deeply regret our individuation?

-I think the fact that Bev dies right after points to the fact that for the brothers, individuation is annihilation.
+I think the fact that Bev dies right after suggests that for the brothers, individuation is annihilation.
 They seek it, they yearn for it it, but they can’t live with it.
 It’s the mirror opposite of Baudrillard’s point.

 Everyone else we meet in the film is stylized, false, part of a set.
 The only two real characters are Bev and Elliot; Claire Niveau and Cary are part of the background, not substantially differentiated from the scenery. (“I’m not a thing,” Claire asserts; but Elliot has already identified her as such.)
 Beverly’s decline/search for the self could have just as easily been set off by an encounter with a painting.
 Everyone else besides Bev and Elly survives the movie because they are already deindividuated in the sense of blending in perfectly with their settings.
 I read this as an argument that some forms of deindividuation are safe, and others are unintegrable.